The Genius Trick to Soften Ice Cream That’s Hard as a Brick

 Want the shells of hard-boiled eggs to come off in big chunks instead of a million tiny pieces?
 Add a teaspoon of salt to the cooking water before putting in the eggs.

-Here’s more expert advice on how to get perfect hard-boiled eggs, every time.
+Don’t miss these pro tips on how to get perfect hard-boiled eggs, every time.

 Clean a blender sans sponge